 2. Potato

 A medium baked potato, with the skin still on, contains roughly 50 mg of magnesium.
 Leaving the skin on is really important here, as the nutrients are concentrated there.
-For an extra punch of flavor, try this recipe for an easy vegan potato salad.
+For an extra punch of flavor, try this recipe for bone broth mashed potatoes.

 3. Edamame